Topic: Chechen parliament attack

 - Three dead as militants attack Chechen parliament (Update 2)

-A police source earlier told RIA Novosti that the attack began when a vehicle carrying terrorists drove in with cars carrying lawmakers.
+The attack began when a vehicle carrying terrorists drove in with cars carrying lawmakers, a police source told RIA Novosti earlier.

 He added that a suicide bomber had blown himself up while the other militants headed toward parliament.